callmevari/clarin.api/README.md

 [GET] /api/feriados/:año/:mes/:dia, where the parameters could be 2011/1/1

-[PUT] /api/feriados/:año/:mes/:dia, with payload to edit the content
+[PUT] /api/feriados/:año/:mes/:dia, with a payload to edit the content

 The Content Type of the requests need to be application/json